JYP2098/K-NN-classifier-/README.md

 # IDE
 Spyder from Anaconda

-Test your own values for salaries and enjoy
+Test your own datasets for classification purposes on KNN